Frequently Asked Questions (FAQs)

 No. That is one reason RVTC has multiple PW/TW selections.
 The results you see are the actual capacity weight limits for each selection.
 It is up to you if you wish to provide a safety margin, which may be accomplished by selecting a higher PW/TW percentage when you do not know the trailer's real PW/TW percentage.

-The certification label weight rating already includes a small percentage of safety margin.
+The certification label weight rating already includes a small percentage of safety margin for emergency type situations.
 I do not know of any reason that a vehicle or driving condition would be unsafe if it were towing up to the certification label limits.
-However, if one choses to exceed the weight safety ratings or ignore required safety practices, if involved in a serious accident, that could lead to a liability lawsuit and or criminal charges.
+However, if one chooses to exceed the weight safety ratings or ignore required safety practices if involved in a severe accident, that could lead to a liability lawsuit and or criminal charges.

 Thanks for asking an excellent question.
 The RV Tow Check (RVTC) calculator computes three capacity formulas based on available payload, gross vehicle weight (GVW) of the vehicle to avoid exceeding the gross combination weight rating (GCWR), the gross vehicle weight rating (GVWR) and trailer weight rating (TWR).